 Do they Deliver on what their Promise?

-The exponential growth of digital marketing in the last few years has meant new agencies mushrooming every day promising the best possible service.
+The exponential growth of digital marketing in the last few years has meant new agencies mushrooming every day, promising the best possible service.
 In the worst possible scenario, you end up with an agency that keeps charging you without any tangible results.
 Also, agencies should not go overboard promising conversions and sales as there are a host of factors that affect ROI.
-In case you are approached by low-quality agencies, you can screen them out by broadly following this line of questioning:
+In case low-quality agencies approach you, you can screen them out by broadly following this line of questioning:

 · Ask about the bouquet of services they offer?
 The more versatile an agency, the better equipped it is at handling client requirements.
 Marketing takes a collaboration of disciplines to bring results.
 Hence, it is critical that an agency has an array of proficiencies at its disposal.

 · What will be their content strategy for a client?
 Their answer should entail marketing objectives, understanding the audience by segments, consistent consultations with company stakeholders to evolve topics and keywords and ends with a roll-out plan with emphasis on diverse media types (example: videos & pdfs links in articles).